 Humans have little pre-existing natural immunity to H5N1 infection.
 Therefore, if these H5N1 viruses gain the ability for efficient and sustained transmission among humans, an influenza pandemic could result, with potentially high rates of illness and death.

 Take the following actions to help prevent a pandemic and Avian flu infection locally.

 • Maintain practice of personal and environmental hygiene, such as frequent hand washing.

-• Maintain general awareness of Pandemic and Avian Flu outbreaks.
+• Maintain general awareness of a pandemic and Avian Flu outbreaks.

-• Keep track of the development of Pandemic and Avian Flu infection world wide by going to the following regional, national and international Websites.
+• Keep track of the development of a pandemic and Avian Flu infection world wide by going to the following regional, national and international Websites.